Jocelynmie/sekai-recommendation-agent/README.md

 | 2     | **0.760** | **0.760** | +0.220    |

 > **Best Prompt**: v2.0 (Cycle 2) – +90% precision gain.
+Experimental Run with GPT-4
+Selected GPT-4 as a unified backup due to token cost and quota.

 ---